+Sanctions

 The application of NSA sanctions is discussed under SSC/67 proposed change to Article 18 of the Performance Scheme.
 There is a proposed change to introduce enforcement measures in circumstances where the NOP is not consistent with the Union-wide targets.
 In this process, the NOP will first provide a trigger for enforcement at the discretion of the NSAs.
 NSAs would have the power to impose financial penalties in the event that corrective measures set out in the NOP were not implemented.

+The EGHD believes that the principle objective of the Network Manager (NM) through the Network Operations Plan (NOP) is to facilitate the short to medium vision of the network.
+The EGHD believes the NM does not have regulatory powers as such, even if corrective measures outlined in the NOP are not met.
+Sanctions on ANSPs could result in indirect effects on the human dimension ie to avoid being penalised, frontline operator decision making could be influenced.
+Furthermore there is a risk that certain information is not reported to the NM (should it be given regulatory power), in the case where corrective measures set out in the NOP were not met.

 Looking ahead to RP4

-The group has also looked ahead to RP4 and has provided observations on the following:
+The EGHD has also looked ahead to RP4 and has provided observations on the following:

-Enhanced stakeholder consultation mechanisms;
+Change-management indicator;

 Cruise-to cruise approach; and,